AntonKueltz/fastecdsa/README.rst

 Python Versions Supported
 -------------------------
 The initial release of this package was targeted at python2.7.
 Earlier versions may work but have no guarantee of correctness or stability.
-As of release 1.2.1+ python3 is now supported as well.
+As of release 1.2.1+ python3 is supported as well.
+Due to python2's EOL on January 1st 2020 release 2.x of this package only supports python3.5+.

 Operating Systems Supported
 ---------------------------